Three students outside

 The PG Dip is not available by distance learning.
 All students must attend the residential programme and all workshops in Oxford and London in person.

-Although there will be no requirement to reside in Oxford or London, students must be able to travel to either location on a monthly basis so they would need to be based within a comfortable travelling distance from both cities.
+Although there will be no requirement to live in Oxford or London, students must be able to travel to either location on a monthly basis so they would need to be based within a comfortable travelling distance from both cities.

 Supervision